kjhenner/progrockdiffusion/README.md

 <img src="prdgui.png">

 Open up a command line window (shell) and activate the conda environment like normal, and then run prdgui.py.
-The rest of the commands should be self explanatory.
+If you need help with the options go ahead and read the [settings file](settings.md)

 ## [Windows]
 ```